Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 Total Request $

-2. Necessity of TIF Assistance: (evidence that
+2. Necessity of TIT' Assistance: (evidence that

-private development is contingent on TIF assistance)
+private development is contingent on TIT' assistance)

 3. Estimated Leverage Ratio